rodrigogiraoserrao/Brainetry/README.md

 [![Run on Repl.it](https://repl.it/badge/github/rojergs/brainetry)][replit]

+**This repository is now archived.
+While I liked the concept of Brainetry, I don't think it was well applied to brainfuck.**

 ## What is brainetry?

 **Brainetry** is an esoteric programming language that was inspired by the [brainf*ck] and [poetic] programming languages.